-When you are ready to declare your geology major or minor, schedule a declaration appointment with the Program Coordinator.
-Since most upper-division Geology courses are major-restricted, we recommend that you declare your major as early as possible.
+When you are ready to declare the geology major or minor, schedule a declaration appointment with the Geology Program Coordinator.
+Since most upper-division Geology courses are major-restricted, you are highly encouraged to declare your major as early as possible.

-We encourage you to schedule an advising appointment with the Program Coordinator at any time to review the Geology programs, or to ask questions about your geology transfer courses.
+We also encourage you to schedule an advising appointment with the Program Coordinator at any time to review the Geology programs or to ask questions about your geology transfer courses.

 Contact the Geology Program Coordinator to schedule an advising appointment or major/minor declaration appointment.

 Professor Bob Mitchell is the Geology Faculty Transfer Advisor.